Twenty-six people living ordinary lives.

 I think about the last time I saw you and how now I never will.
 You grew up with my family.
 You were one of us kids.
 You were my brother’s best friend and a big brother to my sister and I. You made us laugh and helped us beat up our brother because he was too big.
 You were there to pick us up when we needed a ride from school.
 I still remember the white mustang waiting for us outside of school.
 Out of that small, two door car, two big, bald guys would get off to let us in the back seat.
 It was hilarious to see you both get out of such a small car.

 As we grew up, you were there for all the milestones.
-My sweet fifteen, high school graduation, college graduation, and wedding.
+My sweet fifteen, high school graduation, college graduation and wedding.
 Even through the difficult times, when my grandparents and great-aunt passed away, you never failed to pay your respects and give us a warm embrace.

 Life is funny and has a way of bringing the smallest memory back to light.
 Each of those memories will make me laugh because of all the dumb things you and my brother would say.
-Those memories will also make me cry because your life was cut way too short, and we won’t be able to make new memories.
+Those memories will also make me cry because your life was cut way too short, and we won’t be able to make new ones.

 I’m not sure why things happen the way they do, but I do know you were a wonderful person and a great friend.
 Others might have thought you were a rough, tough guy, but those who knew you well, will remember the big teddy bear inside.